 We have to say that all of this is currently anecdotal and not proven scientifically.
 Therefore, if you want to use coconut oil for your tattoo aftercare routine, make sure to talk to your doctor, a dermatologist, or your tattoo artist.

-Some even recommend you use Vaseline for the skin around the tattoo in case it becomes dry and flaky.
-But, what we recommend is you talk to your doctor or dermatologist before you use petroleum-based products on your skin.
+We also recommend you talk to your doctor or dermatologist before using petroleum-based products on your skin.